Is PowerPoint the first thing you turn to when you are called on to present?

 If you really want to get your key message across it’s also not enough to share it once, you have to repeat it.

-A full 18 minutes of brilliance and then the moment of truth, the close.
+A full 18 minutes of brilliance and then the moment of truth.

 “There are leaders and there are those who lead – leaders hold a position of power or authority but those who lead inspire us.
 We follow those we lead not because we have to but because we want to.
 We follow those who lead not for them but for ourselves and it’s those who start with why who have the ability to inspire those around them or find others who inspire them.”